 Other additions to the fair over the years have been the popular power events.
 Just about every night in the Main Arena you can find a vehicle of some sort revving up and getting muddy, crunched or maxed out.
 The Warren County Farmers' Fair and Hot Air Balloon Festival also remains economical, which is ultra important for families these days.
 Some freebies for fairgoers include Lawnmower Races in the Main Arena on Sunday afternoon and a Kids' Corra—where small children will be entertained for hours, for free.
 In addition, parking remains free and children twelve and younger on weekdays, before 4pm, are admitted free.
 Other additions through the years have been the Traditional Arts Expo, in it's thirteenth year, and Ryan Pelton, Elvis Impersonator, who will return for the third year.

-The fair runs for an entire week, starting each year on the Sunday prior to, or of, August 1 (like this year).
+The fair runs for an entire week, starting each year on the Sunday prior to, or of, August 1.
+The 2016 fair takes place July 30 - August 6.
 The balloon shows have also steadily stretched from four days to the entire week.
 Co-organizer Giulia Iannitelli says, "In 2008 when fifteen pilots just showed up to fly on Monday and Tuesday of the fair, we knew we could make it a week-long festival without burning them out.
 After discussing with sponsor AmeriGas to see if they would supply propane for the additional nights, we made it official.
 More tethered rides will also be available this year from 4 to 8 pm, weather permitting.
 And, we have a monstrous surprise for the little ones—a special shape, giant green balloon that looks like a monster!
 There will also be a Walk-A-Bout balloon at 4 pm each day."

 In the Bicycle Balloon Race, pilots donate balloon rides to bikers, who strap their bicycles to the outside of the basket.
 Each team takes off with map in hand of the boundary line they must cross over before the pilot can set down and let the biker out.
 The biker then races back to the fairgrounds.
 The team that launches and then returns to the fairgrounds in the shortest amount of time wins.
 Biker registration fees are donated in their entirety to the ADM Foundation.